Estimating the number of superimposed sinusoids: Proofs

 \begin{IEEEbiography}[{ }]{Aleksandr Kharin} was born in Voronezh, Russia in 1989.
-He received the B.S., M.S. and Phd degrees from the Department of Radiophysics, Voronezh State University, Voronezh, Russia, in 2010, 2012 and 2016, respectively, all in radiophysics.
-His main interests are statistical signal processing, estimation theory, applied probability and applied statistics.
+He received the B.S., M.S., and Ph.D. degrees from the Department of Radiophysics, Voronezh State University, Voronezh, Russia, in 2010, 2012, and 2016, respectively, all in radiophysics.
+His main interests are statistical signal processing, estimation theory, applied probability, and applied statistics.

 Dr. Kharin is IEEE Member since 2016. \end{IEEEbiography}